Ireland & Scotland

-*All pricing is approximate and subject to change per supplier changes
+*All dates and pricing are approximate and subject to change per supplier and airline

-Price is per person, double occupancy and includes transportation from Baton Rouge, first class hotels, breakfast daily, 8 dinners, full sightseeing and entrance fees, taxes and tips to drivers, guides and escort.
-Tips for personal services (maid service, meals on your own, etc.) are not included.
-Single supplement – approximately $800 per person.
+Price is per person based on double occupancy, includes transportation from Baton Rouge, deluxe motor coach, first class hotels, breakfast daily, four dinners, full sightseeing and entrance fees, baggage handling at hotels, taxes and tips for driver, escort and guides (tips for personal services not included).
+Single supplement –$975*

 Trinity College with eight-century Book of Kells (bible) and magnificent old library.